Using SSH to connect to Kerberized clusters with Amazon EMR

-For more information about SSH connections, see Connect to a cluster.
+For more information about SSH connections, see Connect to an Amazon EMR cluster.

 Prerequisite for krb5.conf (non-Active Directory)